From Personal Shopper (2016) to Clouds of Sils Maria (2014), we rank the best Kristen Stewart movies.

 Julianne Moore was ably supported by Kristen Stewart, who plays Alice’s moody young daughter Lydia.
 Watching Alice’s gradual descent through the eyes of Stewart’s Lydia is even more heartbreaking.
 Clearly, she matches Moore at every step in offering emotional heft and depth.
 Kristen Stewart shows a remarkable degree of compassion and maturity as Lydia.

 6. Welcome to the Rileys (2010)

 Jake Scott’s visually mesmerizing indie feature deals with a stale relationship between Lois and Doug Riley, a respected Indiana couple.
-The death of the their daughter eight years ago continues to afflict them.
+The death of their daughter eight years ago continues to afflict them.
 James Gandolfini and Melissa Leo masterfully play the depressed, grieving characters.
 One day, Doug heads off alone for a convention to New Orleans.
 There, he encounters Mallory (Kristen Stewart) at a strip bar.
-He seeks Mallory (stripper/prostitute) and takes on a strange path to heal his inner pain.
-By and large, Kristen’s raw and rewarding performance rescues the stripper character from being a petulant, one-dimensional figure.
+Mallory is a young runaway who works as a stripper and a hooker.
+She is broken like Doug and resembles his deceased daughter.

 5. Camp X-Ray (2014)

 Peter Sattler’s Guantanamo Bay drama is a microcosmic look at the post-9/11 political milieu.
 Kristen Stewart plays Amy Cole, a bored, small-town girl who wanted to fight for her nation.
 But she is assigned the role of a prison guard at the notorious Guantanamo Bay detention camp.
 The Head Corporal who runs the prison warns the fresh recruits that Gitmo is a war zone.
 Subsequently, Cole meets the intrepid and overly talkative detainee Ali (A Separation fame Peyman Moaadi).

 4. Speak (2004)

-2. Personal Shopper (2016)
+3. Personal Shopper (2016)

 One look at Kristen’s face — a face that brims with insecurity, fragility and sadness — and we know she is perfect as Maureen.
 Kristen Stewart marvelously carries this narrative full of repressed emotions with a very subtle physical performance.
-Similarly, Maureen completes Kristen’s wonderful transformation from being the star of the Twilight franchise to a respected indie actress.
+Maureen completes Kristen’s wonderful transformation from being the star of the Twilight franchise to a respected indie actress.

 1. Clouds of Sils Maria (2014)

 In Olivier Assayas’ superb showbiz drama, Kristen Stewart plays Valentine, the personal assistant to celebrated actress Maria (Juliette Binoche).
-The ageing actress is trying to come to terms with her changing position in the global celebrity culture.
-The film’s set-up might remind one of the classic drama All About Eve (1950).
-Nonetheless, this story centered on the complexities of female relationships shares a lot in common with Persona and Mulholland Drive.
+The aging actress is trying to come to terms with her changing position in the global celebrity culture.
+The film’s set-up might remind us of the classic Hollywood drama All About Eve (1950).
+Nonetheless, this story centered on the complexities of female relationships also has much in common with Persona and Mulholland Drive.